open-education-hub/operating-systems/content/chapters/compute/lab/content/arena.md

 ### `std.parallelism` in D

 D language's standard library exposes the [`std.parallelism`](https://dlang.org/phobos/std_parallelism.html), which provides a series of parallel processing functions.
-One such function is `reduce()` which splits an array between a given number of threads and applies a given operation to these chunks.
+One such function is `reduce()`, which splits an array between a given number of threads and applies a given operation to these chunks.
 In our case, the operation simply adds the elements to an accumulator: `a + b`.
 Follow and run the code in `support/sum-array/d/sum_array_threads_reduce.d`.